 REGISTRY OF DEEDS — The Worcester South District Registry of Deeds located in Worcester, Massachusetts, and, when appropriate, shall include the Land Court.

 SLOPE — The ratio of vertical rise over horizontal distance.
-It may be expressed as a ratio, 1:2 or as a percentage, vertical rise/horizontal distance * 100.
+It may be expressed as a ratio, 1:2; or as a percentage, vertical rise/horizontal distance * 100.

 SPECIMEN TREE — A native, introduced or naturalized tree which is important because of its impact on community character, its significance in the historic/cultural landscape or its value in enhancing the effects of wildlife habitat.
-Only trees with a diameter breast high (dbh) of six inches or larger will be considered specimen trees except trees that have a small height at maturity or are slow growing, such as flowering dogwood or American holly with a dbh of four inches or larger will be considered specimen trees.
+Only trees with a diameter breast high (dbh) of six inches or larger will be considered specimen trees; except trees that have a small height at maturity or are slow growing, such as flowering dogwood or American holly, with a dbh of four inches or larger will be considered specimen trees.

 STREET